Little Sister Pho Banh Cuon

 Vietnamese Food Los Angeles

-This deconstructed pho features slippery rice paper wrappers filled with beef brisket and crunchy tendon, a thatch of aromatic herbs, lettuce and pickled onions.
+Little Sister serves deconstructed pho with slippery rice paper wrappers, tender beef brisket and crunchy tendon.
+Complementary fillings include a thatch of aromatic herbs, lettuce and pickled onions.
 Up top, I found a generous helping of punchy fried garlic, shaved red chilies, and cilantro.
-The idea is to dip the savory rolls in nuoc cham – chile-spiked fish sauce – to amp up flavor and umami factors.
-I’m not sure that this dish will ever be quite so satisfying as a steaming bowl of pho, but Vuong did a great job of capturing the core flavors.
+The idea is to dip the savory rolls in nuoc cham – chile-spiked fish sauce – to amp up the flavor and umami factors.
+I’m not sure that this dish will ever be quite so satisfying as a steaming bowl of pho, but Vuong did a great job of capturing the core flavors at Little Sister.

 Tags: